MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-what-is-power-virtual-agents-teams.md

 To see what Power Virtual Agents in Microsoft Teams can do, check out [our guide to build a sample HR bot](fundamentals-get-started-teams.md).
 The bot can help employees with questions related to time off like paid vacation or national holidays.
 It also loops in a support expert from the HR team when it can't help with questions about extended leave.

-To get started creating bots in Teams with Power Virtual Agents straight away, see the [Create your first bot topic](authoring-first-bot-teams.md).
+To get started creating bots in Teams with Power Virtual Agents straight away, see the [Create your first bot topic](authoring-first-bot-teams.md), or [download and use templates to help you create, develop, and publish chatbots](fundamentals-templates-teams.md) with Power Virtual Agents.

 >[!NOTE]